twosigma/satellite/README.md

 community.

 ## Contributing
-We need all contributors to fill out our Contributor License Agreement before we can accept any code or pull requests.
+We need all contributors to fill out our Contributor License Agreement found in `/cla` before we can accept any code or pull requests.

 ## &c
 Apache Mesos is a trademark of the Apache Software Foundation.